Latest Market Statistics

 How do you make sure I can get the up to date market rate for my rental property?

 We are very familiar with our local area and the rents that are being achieved.
-We also use the Tenancy Services website which outlines the market rents in the area, using data from bonds received over the last 3 month period.
+We also use data from The Real Estate Institute of New Zealand (REINZ) which outlines the market rents in the area, using data from bonds received over the last 3 month period.
 We report back to you after each property inspection regarding how we feel the rent is sitting in comparison with market rents for similar properties so you can stay informed and we can increase the rent if appropriate in accordance with the RTA.

 Will you inform me if tenant is moving in or out?